dmorse/pscf/doc/user-man/compile-cmake.rst

    source install/bin/pscf-env

-to the .bashrc file or (on Mac OS X) .profile configurtion file in your home directory.
+to the .bashrc file or (on Mac OS X) .profile configuration file in your home directory.
 Here, the string "install/" is a placeholder for the absolute path to the pscf install directory.

 **Configuration files: Linux vs. Mac OS X**